I-am-Lemuel/I-am-Lemuel/README.md

 🌱 Love learning about Computer's and everything connected to it 🌟 Main languages: C#, JavaScript, PHP and many more
 🚩 Interested in learning C/C++ and AI
-💖 In a complicated relationship with Neural Networks
-💖 In a complicated relationship with Neural Networks ✍️ Hobby's are playing piano, basketball, gaming, anime and coding
+✍️ Hobby's are playing piano, basketball, gaming, anime and coding

 ```
 <hr>